QingmuDeng/SoftDesSP18_FinalProject/AR Preparation and Framing.md

 a.
 Start with an overview of our project idea (both original and new ideas)

 b.
-Describe potential algorithms that we would implement (i.e. K means clustering) and specific application ideas/ extensions
+Progress update

 c.
+Describe specific features/ extensions

+d.
 Explain our methods of splitting up work (i.e pair programming rotation structure)

-d.
+e.
 Ask for feedback/ awesome ideas

 ### 4. Feedback Form